ForceTower/MIPS32_StandaloneProcessor/README.md

-# MIPS32_StandaloneProcessor
+# MIPS32 Standalone Processor
-A Standalone version of a MIPS32 Version
+A Standalone version of a MIPS32 Processor with 5 stage pipeline

 This was made for the TEC499-Sistemas Digitais (Digital Systems) at UEFS.